- After High Camp On the way to Summit- Early morning view

 Mera Peak Climbing takes you on an adventurous trek to Mera Peak, one of the highest trekking peaks in Nepal.
 Mera Peak with an altitude of 6,476 m is situated in the Khumbhu region of Nepal, which is well-liked for climbing enthusiasts.
 In principle this peak is an exceptional initial peak for those without climbing knowledge.
 As you trek higher into this remote valley, following the river to the glaciers you shall notice that this is a clear-cut climb for which acclimatization is the crucial component.

 Our 18-day Mera Peak Climbing shall commence from Lukla, which is a short 30 min wonderful flight from Kathmandu.
 The trekking route shall follow a direct path to Mera Peak.
-The trek leads through the incredibly remote and beautiful Hinku Valley.
 An expedition famous for its miscellaneous experience to the climbers, Mera Peak climbing coalesces the contentment and gratification of mountain trekking.
 One of the main highlights of our trek are the availability of rich Sherpa culture and heritages with the discovery and sighting of the extravagant landscapes on the edge of Khumbu region which is rarely and seldom visited by other tourists.
 This is a teahouse trek with camping only during the climb.
 The forest ranges are occupied by the alpine meadows and glacial rocks.
 One of the main reasons people climb Mera Peak is for the magnificent summit views of the over-8000-meter-mountains such as Mt.
 Everest, 8848m, Mt.
 Lhotse, 8516m, Mt.
 Cho Oyu, 8201m, Mt.
 Makalu, 8463m, and Mt.
 Kanchenjunga, 8586m.
 You shall have glimpse of authentic Sherpa culture, green and lush landscape and quaint trekking trails are other attractions.
 This unblemished area of the Everest region pride on having gorgeous terraced grasslands, impenetrable forest, hastening tributaries and yak pastures with surroundings of the utmost premier mountains in the planet.
 Here in this wilderness of Himalayas, Sherpa guesthouse provide a welcoming place for the exhausted and worn out trekkers.
 After completing this epic trek a sense of achievement and self joy shall reward trekkers with utmost respect for the Himalayas.
 And as our Mera Peak Climbing comes to conclude, we shall retrace our steps & gradually follow the trail back to Lukla for a flight back to Kathmandu.

 The trek gains high altitude fast with a less time for acclimatization with an average 6-7 hours walk per day in hilly terrain.
 Preceding climbing understanding can be a benefit for this trek, but it is not obligatory as our exclusively trained guides shall help you commence and finish this trip entirely.
 The most preferred point in time for this journey is generally falls from March to May and from September to December.
 So contact Nepal Mountain Trekkers now and join us on this adventurous peak climbing for a qualitative service.